 Absolute risk is the numerical probability of a cardiovascular event occurring within a five-year period.
-It reflects a person's overall risk of CVD, as opposed to the traditional method that considers various risk factors, such as high cholesterol or high blood pressure, in isolation.
+It reflects a person's overall risk of developing CVD replacing the traditional method that considers various risk factors, such as high cholesterol or high blood pressure, in isolation.

 The guidelines make recommendations for assessing and managing absolute CVD risk in adults aged over 45 years (35 years for Aboriginal or Torres Strait Islander peoples) who are without known CVD.
-Special sections providing advice on preventing CVD for people with diabetes and chronic kidney disease are included where relevant.
+Risk assessment and management algorithms are provided.

-The guidelines were developed by NVDPA.
-The guidelines were released in May 2012 after approval by the National Health and Medical Research Council (NHMRC).
+The guidelines were released in May 2012 after approval by the National Health and Medical Research Council.

-Each only a few minutes long, the videos feature leading absolute risk experts Dr Tim Leahy, Professor Rod Jackson and Professor Mark Harris.
+Learn how to adopt an absolute risk approach in your practice.
+Watch these videos that feature leading experts Dr Tim Leahy, Professor Rod Jackson and Professor Mark Harris.

 For more information contact our Health Information Service on 1300 36 27 87 or firstname.lastname@example.org.